Europe Battery Energy Storage System (BESS) Market Analysis by Mordor Intelligence

 Recent Industry Developments

-- May 2025: Northvolt revealed plans to curtail Swedish battery production, spotlighting the competitiveness challenge versus Asian suppliers.
+- May 2025: Northvolt revealed plans to curtail Swedish battery production, highlighting the competitiveness challenge posed by Asian suppliers.

 - April 2025: BW ESS and Nordea Bank closed the largest Nordic storage financing package, backing multi-gigawatt deployment.